 The crimson hue signifies the heyday.
 The company’s best years.
 This shade promises increased profits, wealth, and abundance.

-Simple, graceful, flowing symbols signify adaptability to market demands, flexibility in doing business, and no disputes from depositors.
+Simple, graceful, flowing symbols signify adaptability to market demands, flexibility in business operations, and no disputes with depositors.